 - How will the non-medical mask requirement be enforced?

-- We are providing a two-week grace period between September 16 and September 30 to allow everyone to acclimate to the mask policy.
-After this period enforcement measures will focus primarily on an educational approach and enforcement will depend on the individual’s relationship with the university, the nature of an incident, the place in which it occurred, and the impact on others in that place.
+- Enforcement measures will focus primarily on an educational approach and enforcement will depend on the individual’s relationship with the university, the nature of an incident, the place in which it occurred, and the impact on others in that place.
+We have included a guide to assist UBC community members in approaching situations in a respectful way: Respectful Engagement: Non-Medical Masks and Following the Campus Rules

 - Will there be any penalties for non-compliance with the non-medical mask requirement?